 Hertz in technology is the same as in music – it measures frequency.
 However, with technology, hertz can be used to measure things like computer processor speed or refresh rate of a device’s display.

 Refresh rate, or frame rate, is the speed at which a monitor’s display is renewed per second, and it’s also measured in hertz.
 Each time the display is renewed and redrawn, it’s updated with new information or images.

 For example, a monitor with a refresh rate of 60 Hz will renew and redraw 60 times per second.

 It is important to make sure your monitor’s refresh rate is set to something that works for you.
 If your refresh rate is too low, it can cause strain on your eyes after long periods of looking at the monitor, but if the rate is too high, it can decrease your FPS, or frames per second.

 FPS is the measurement of how fast data is transmitted in the form of consecutive images, or frames, a computer or TV can modify or convert into another format and ultimately display.
 One hertz equals one frame per second.

 Typically with computers or gaming consoles connected to a TV, a high refresh rate makes for a smoother image on screen and allows for the display of more frames per second.
 However, this isn’t always the case when it comes to gaming.
-If your game requires a refresh rate that is higher than what your monitor can do, you’ll likely have some lag or blur when playing or boosting games with a lot of action.
+If your game requires a refresh rate that is higher than what your monitor can do, you’ll likely have some lag or blur when playing games with a lot of action.
 Lag also depends on other things, like your computer’s graphics card, memory, and processor speed.